 Who might benefit from using a hip protector?

 Hip protectors may be most useful for people who are confused or have dementia, are falling often or for those frailer individuals in residential care whose bones are very fragile, especially if they have previously had broken bones.
-This may be because in this setting individuals are likely to have carers who understand about the use of protectors and the importance of ensuring they fit properly.
-However, older people at risk of hip fracture, who are willing to wear hip protectors, may benefit from them also.
+This may be because in this setting, individuals are likely to have carers who understand about the use of protectors and the importance of ensuring they fit properly.

 Which hip protector should I use?